-(i) all monies appropriated by the State for the purpose of such fund;

-- (ii) all proceeds of bonds required to be deposited therein by terms of any contract between the Bond Bank and its Bondholders or any resolution of the Bond Bank with respect to the proceeds of bonds; and - (iii) any other monies or funds of the Bond Bank which it determines to deposit therein.
+- (i) all monies appropriated by the State for the purpose of such fund; - (ii) all proceeds of bonds required to be deposited therein by terms of any contract between the Bond Bank and its Bondholders or any resolution of the Bond Bank with respect to the proceeds of bonds; and - (iii) any other monies or funds of the Bond Bank which it determines to deposit therein.

-Monies in the Reserve Fund shall be held and applied solely to the payment of the interest on and principal of Bonds issued under the General Resolution, as they become due and payable and for the retirement of Bonds.
-Money may not be withdrawn if it reduces the amount in the Reserve Fund to an amount less than the Required Debt Service Reserve except for payment of interest then due and payable on Bonds and the principal of Bonds then maturing and payable and for the retirement of Bonds in accordance with the terms of any contract between the Bond Bank and its Bondholders and for which payment other monies of the Bond Bank, including without limitation monies from Municipal Bonds Payments or intercepted State funds, are not then available.
+Monies in the Reserve Fund shall be held and applied solely to the payment of the interest on and principal of General Resolution Bonds, as they become due and payable and for the retirement of General Resolution Bonds.
+Money may not be withdrawn if it reduces the amount in the Reserve Fund to an amount less than the Required Debt Service Reserve except for payment of interest then due and payable on General Resolution Bonds and the principal of General Resolution Bonds then maturing and payable and for the retirement of General Resolution Bonds in accordance with the terms of any contract between the Bond Bank and its Bondholders and for which payment other monies of the Bond Bank, including without limitation monies from Municipal Bonds Payments or intercepted State funds, are not then available.